-- 1. Dwelling data and household data are linked by state/territory, program type and dwelling ID if the dwelling is occupied. - 2.
-Household data, person and person income data are linked by state/territory, program type and household ID. - 3.
-Person data and person income data are linked by state/territory, program type and person ID.
+- 1. Dwelling data and Household data are linked by State/territory ID, Program type and Dwelling ID. - 2.
+Household, Person and Person income data are linked by State/territory ID, Program type and Household ID. - 3.
+Person data and Person income data are linked by State/territory ID, Program type and Person ID.

-All unique identifiers, including dwelling ID, household ID, person ID and income ID, have been modified from those supplied by jurisdictions in order to preserve confidentiality of the data.
+All unique identifiers, including Dwelling ID, Household ID, Person ID and Income unit ID, have been modified from those supplied by jurisdictions in order to preserve confidentiality of the data.
 The modification of IDs is consistent from year to year; therefore it is possible to link data items from different years.